culveyhouse/topography-flood-sim/README.md

 ## Express Installation of Python Environment

-1. On a recent Ubuntu version (preferably 18.04 or more recent), install Python 3.8.12 [Python 3.8.12](https://www.python.org/downloads/release/python-3812/) on your environment.
+1. On a recent Ubuntu version (preferably 18.04 or more recent), install [Python 3.8.12](https://www.python.org/downloads/release/python-3812/) on your environment.
 2. Check out this code using the current release branch.
 3. Create a virtual Python environment inside that project folder and activate it.
 4. Although this simulator uses only the Python standard libraries, it is a common step to run the requirements_dev.txt file to update the pip==21.1.1 and